pravin1390/FastHDFilter/README.md

 2) nlm_approx.m - For non-local means filtering of high-dimensional images.
 3) bilateralHSdenoise.m - For hyperspectal filtering.

-If you nedd to use O(1) Gaussian filtering, you have to create mex file for young.cpp using the command mex young.cpp
+If you need to use O(1) Gaussian filtering, you have to create mex file for young.cpp using the command mex young.cpp